 HOW TO REQUEST A STUDENT WORK-STUDY POSITION

-- Supervisor is responsible to schedule interviews and complete selection process
+- Student applicants will contact hiring supervisor(s) to schedule interviews and complete selection process

-- Start Date is provided after all HR documentation is completed and New Student Employee Orientation has been attended
+- Start Date is provided after all HR documentation is complete and the New Student Work-study Hiring Orientation has been attended

 WHAT TO DO BEFORE THE INTERVIEW: